Healing Within Reach: Join for only $297. TAP TO READ

 Understanding MCAS – What Are Mast Cells?

-Mast cells are specialized immune cells found throughout your body, in your skin, gut, airways, and even near your nerves.
-Their job is to detect danger and release protective chemicals.
+Mast cells are specialized immune cells found throughout your body, including the skin, gut, airways, and near nerves.
+Because they sit at the intersection of the immune system and nervous system, mast cells are uniquely sensitive to stress, threat, and environmental change.

 What Is MCAS?

-Usually, that’s protective.
-In MCAS, however, mast cells become hyper-reactive, releasing mediators too easily or too often, sometimes even when there’s no actual danger.2 Imagine a smoke alarm that goes off every time you boil water: that’s the mismatch.
+In MCAS, mast cell hyper-reactivity often reflects a system that has learned chronic vigilance — shaped by genetics, infections, stress, hormones, and nervous system conditioning over time.2 Imagine a smoke alarm that goes off every time you boil water: that’s the mismatch.
 A paper in J Allergy Clin Immunol Pract describes how this hypersensitivity can mimic allergy, autoimmunity, or chronic fatigue, because it impacts multiple systems.3

 To understand how the brain and immune system communicate, see our explainer Overcoming Limbic System Dysfunction, which explores chronic threat responses in depth.